 The downside of air-dried dog food is that it is extremely expensive.
 For this reason, it is suggested to combine it with fresh ingredients or to use it sparingly unless you can afford to splash out.
 Alternatively, you can use air-dried or freeze-dried food as a treat in addition to traditional dog food.

 Ziwi Peak’s Venison formula is one of their best.
 It combines whole Venison with a vast range of Venison organ meats including Liver, Kidneys, and Heart.
 These organ meats provide significant quantities of beneficial nutrients and minerals, far more than more traditional meat cuts.
 They are also likely to be incredibly appealing and tasty for your canine friend.

 Nature’s Logic is one of our favorite dog food brands that uses grain ingredients.
-While most brands that utilize grains are lower-quality or contain poor nutrition, Nature’s logic bucks the trend.
+Most brands that utilize grains are lower-quality or contain poor nutrition.
+However, Nature’s logic bucks the trend.
 In addition to their use of grains, Nature’s Logic includes a number of products with less common meat and fish ingredients such as Venison or Rabbit.

 The above-mentioned venison formula contains Venison Meal as its primary ingredient.
 Venison Meal is Venison meat that has had its moisture removed and is, therefore, a much denser ingredient.
 This density provides very satisfactory proportions of protein and fat.
 The formula also includes a smaller portion of Lamb Meal and Pork Liver.

 However, it appears that Nature’s Logic is one of the brands that has suffered due to the worldwide venison shortage.
-This has meant that their dry food range has at times been unavailable.
-Be sure to check out the pricing links above to see it’s current status.
+This has meant that their dry food range has, at times, been unavailable.
+Be sure to check out the pricing links above to see the current status.